hyoshioka0128/windows-driver-docs.ja-jp/windows-driver-docs-pr/portable/the-wpdbasichardwaredriver-supporting-wpd-capability-commands.md

     {
         PROPVARIANT pv = {0};
         PropVariantInit(&pv);
-        // Don&#39;t call PropVariantClear, since we did not allocate the memory for these object identifiers
+        // Don't call PropVariantClear, since we did not allocate the memory for these object identifiers

         // Add WPD_DEVICE_OBJECT_ID to the functional object identifiers collection if (hr == S_OK)